psolymos/bSims/README.md

 > looked at it the right way didn’t become still more complicated.”* –
 > Poul Anderson, Call Me Joe

-> *“Love the simulation we're dreaming in”* - Dua Lipa, Let's Get Physical
+> *“Love the simulation we're dreaming in”* - Dua Lipa, Physical

 The goal of the package is to: